 “But despite this uptake, a high number of teenagers still have no interaction whatsoever with their banks and run the very real risk of financial exclusion as they take on greater financial independence.
 There is a distinct need for greater financial education to ensure teenagers become confident consumers of financial services, no matter the method they prefer to use.”

-For more information on the Young Persons’ Money Index, please visit:
+Learn more about the Young Persons’ Money Index